shariq1989/cookbook/content/recipe/braised_short_ribs.md

 1. Pre-heat oven to 300 degrees.
 2. Generously season the short ribs with salt and pepper on all sides.
 3. Heat oil in a [dutch oven](https://amzn.to/3ob8ebq) and sear the short ribs until all sides are golden brown, about 1 1/2 minute for each side.
 Remove the meat from the pan and set it aside.
-You may have to do this in batches until all of the short ribs have had a chance to cook.
+You may have to do this in batches until all the short ribs have had a chance to cook.
 4. In the same pot, add carrots, celery, and onion.
 Cook until the onions become translucent and soften.
-5. Next, add garlic, tomato paste, Better than Bouillion, and flour.
+5. Next, add garlic, tomato paste, Better than Bouillon, and flour.
 Stir to build a roux for another 2 minutes.
 6. Add water and the cooking wine and stir to combine.
 Bring the mixture to a boil and then turn off the heat.
 7. Nestle the reserved short ribs into the pan, along with fresh thyme and butter.
 8. Cover with the lid and cook in the oven for 2 1/2 to 3 hours over medium heat.